Back to all posts

 Context Rot: Why Your AI Gets Dumber the Longer You Use It

-You’re not imagining it.
-The AI actually got dumber.
+Yeah.
+Sort of.
+The AI got dumber the longer I used it.
 It’s called context rot, and it’s probably your fault 😆☠️

 What Is Context, Anyway?

 It’s measured in tokens.
-A token is roughly ¾ of a word — “JavaScript” is 3 tokens, a blank line is 1.
-Here are the actual limits:
+A token is roughly ¾ of a word.
+“JavaScript” is 3 tokens, a blank line is 1.
+Here’s the depressing math:

 ModelContext WindowRoughly…